-After the study, it is important to mildly increase your child's fluid intake for the day, because the barium may cause constipation.
+After the study, it is important to give your child extra fluids for the day because the barium may cause constipation.

-If there are any problems or questions about constipation please call your Primary Care Physician.
+If you have any problems or questions about constipation please call your primary care physician.

 The images from your child's exam are interpreted on the same day and a report sent to your physician's office.